The best lenses used for car photography are the ones with a focal length between 35 mm and 85 mm.

-The Canon EF 24-70mm lens is an all-purpose lens, which makes it great for car photography as well.
+The Canon EF 24-70mm lens is an all-purpose lens.
 The wide range of focal length of this lens allows you to adjust the zoom according to your liking.

 The wide capture ability of the lens allows you to capture the landscape around the car as well.
 And, you won’t feel any distortions in the picture either.
 This is mainly because the minimum focal length of the lens is fixed at 24 mm.

 The Canon EF is a versatile lens.
 Whether you want to capture a still car or take that professional motion shot, the 24mm – 70mm wide focal length range lets you do both.

 The lens offers a constant f/2.8 aperture, allowing you to capture the car with a pleasant background bokeh.

 Moreover, the elements of the lens are built with fluorite material, which allows them to pass maximum light for the best results.
 You won’t have to worry about aberrations either, because it’s an aspherical lens.

 And, as it’s a zoom lens, you can adjust the focus until you get that perfect shot.
 The camera also comes with a lens cap, a rear lens cap, and a lens hood for protection.

 Plus, the build quality of the camera is great, and it works quietly.

 However, when the lighting is not perfect, you may face a delayed focus.